 Recall that because $\log$-series of group elements topologically generate the Malcev Lie algebra, a pairing defined on those extends uniquely to the entire algebra.
 Our main structural result is the following.

 \begin{theorem} The Hopf invariant pairing defined by

-determines a universal Lie pairing of $\HHarr[\big]{0}{A^*(X)}$ with $\pi_1(X,*)$. \end{theorem}
+determines a universal Lie pairing of $\HHarr[\big]{0}{A^*(X)}$ with $\pi_1(X)$. \end{theorem}

-Thus the zeroth Harrison cohomology of $X$ is the natural Lie extension of the evaluation of cohomology on homotopy, where $\pi_1(X)^\# \cong H^1(X)$.
-While conceptually satisfying, the true value of this theorem is that the right hand side can be explicitly analyzed.
-Whenever a fundamental group is tied to a space of interest, or such a space can be found, Harrison cohomology provides a means for calculations in its Malcev Lie algebra.
+Thus the zeroth Harrison cohomology of $X$ is the natural Lie extension of the evaluation of cohomology on homotopy, where $\pi_1(X)^\# \cong H^1(X;\Q)$.
+While conceptually satisfying, we see the true value of this theorem in that the right hand side can be explicitly analyzed.
+Whenever a fundamental group is tied to a space of interest, or such a space can otherwise be constructed, Harrison cohomology provides a means for calculations in its Malcev Lie algebra.
 We provide applications in algebra and in geometric topology, as explained next.

 \begin{remark} The Harrison complex is central in the theory of $C_\infty$-algebras, and our theory extends there.
 In Remark~\ref{C-infty} we outline progress the second author made along these lines before his untimely passing.
 But we leave it to experts to deduce the straightforward generalization to the $C_\infty$ setting. \end{remark}